 The following list contains scholarship notices that are sent to Cheverus.
 See your School Counselor for more information, or visit the website associated with the scholarship.
-International students, please visit this site, this site, and consult this chart.
 All seniors should check the Guidance website at their local public school to see if any scholarships apply to them.
 Want a video on what student loans and scholarships are all about?

 DO NOT PAY to file the FAFSA.
 Do not pay for someone to locate scholarships for you.
-There is free help available at your college's financial aid office, on the web, in Cheverus' Guidance and College Advising Offices, and at FAME (Finance Authority of Maine).
+There is free help available at your college's financial aid office, on the web, in Cheverus' School Counseling and College Advising Offices, and at FAME (Finance Authority of Maine).